momibun926/redmine_issue_evm/README.md

 * Change the level of the forecast
 * Show unfinished issues

+#### Page print
+If you are using the latest browser, please use the printing function of the browser.
+Printing is possible with Summary,Main-chart,Incomplete Issues.

 ## How to calculate EVM
 The below are used for EVM.